louisclarencepeter/myportfolio/README.md

 ````
 ## Contributing

-Contributions are what make the open source community such an amazing place to be learn, inspire, and create.
-Any contributions are **greatly appreciated**.
+Contributions make the open-source community such an amazing place to learn, inspire, and create.
+I would greatly appreciate any contributions you can make.

 1. Fork the Project
 2. Create your Feature Branch (`git checkout -b feature/AmazingFeature`)